 What are cracks in the road called?

-There are many different types of road cracks — and they are called by many different names.
-One type is fatigue cracking, “which turns the highway into something resembling an alligator’s hide.”
+There are many different types of road cracks — and they have many different names.
+One type is fatigue cracking, which looks like an alligator’s hide.
 This usually requires extensive repairs.
-Another road crack is called edge cracking, which is “rows of wavy, curved cracks parallel to the road shoulder.”
+Another road crack is called edge cracking, which is rows of wavy cracks that are parallel to the road shoulder.

 A third type is reflection cracking, which “results from movement between the road’s asphalt and concrete layers, and looks more like a jagged gash.”
 Additional road crack types include block cracking, longitudinal cracking, transverse cracking, slippage cracks, and joint reflection cracks.

 Cost of black tar to repair road cracks vs. resurfacing an entire road

 As noted earlier, one of the benefits of using black tar to repair road cracks is that it is considerably more inexpensive than tearing up and resurfacing an entire road.
 In 2008, the Texas Engineering Extension Service at Texas A&M University did a study on the cost of road repair.
 It estimated that crack sealing “costs about $2,500 per mile of road, compared to $60,000 for putting down an overlay surface.”

 Also, “in 2016, the City of Littleton, Colorado, estimated that crack sealing cost about $5,500 per lane mile, while overlaying cost approximately $320,000 per lane mile.”